ipsum141/study/javascript.md

 **Bug/feature:** `typeof null` is `"object"`. not `"null"`.

+This is a long-standing bug in JS, but one that is likely never going to be fixed.
+Too much code on the Web relies on the bug and thus fixing it would cause a lot more bugs!

-### Objects.
+### Object.

-The `object` type refers to a compound value where you can set properties (named locations) that each hold their own values of any type.
+The `object` type refers to a compound value where you can set properties (named locations) that each hold their own values of **any type**.

 ```js
 var obj = {